Seamful XAI: Operationalizing Seamful Design in Explainable AI: Introduction

 One strategy would be to critically question the seamless ideal and, instead of hiding an AI system's seams, leverage them in technology design.
-To that end, we can learn from the concept of {\em seamful design}~\cite{Chalmers2003seamful, Chalmers2004}, a complement (not a rival) of seamless design~\cite{inmanribes2019}.
-With conceptual roots in Ubiquitous Computing, seamful design deals with seams---``mismatches’’, ``gaps’’, ``cracks’’, ``uncertainties’’ that arise when a technology is integrated into a physical world or a deployment context~\cite{BrollBenford2005, phoebeseamless2022}.
+Here, the concept of {\em seamful design}~\cite{Chalmers2003seamful, Chalmers2004}, a complement (not a rival) of seamless design~\cite{inmanribes2019}, can help.
+With conceptual roots in Ubiquitous Computing (Ubicomp), seamful design deals with seams---``mismatches’’, ``gaps’’, ``cracks’’, and ``uncertainties’’ that arise when a technology is deployed in the real world~\cite{BrollBenford2005, phoebeseamless2022}.
 Instead of hiding seams or treating them as problematic, seamful design argues for \textit{strategically revealing} (and concealing) seams to support user agency, re-configuration, and appropriation.
-For example, a classic example of seamful design is a "seamful map" revealing varying strength of WiFi coverage in the deployed space.
+For instance, a classic example is a "seamful map" revealing varying strength of WiFi coverage in a space.
 Knowing exactly where the Wi-Fi is weakest will allow a user to best use it.
 Thus, awareness of the blind spots and uncertainties in the technology can help users leverage the technology better.

+While there has been commendable work on seamful design in Ubicomp~\cite{Chalmers2003, Chalmers2003seamful, Chalmers2004, BrollBenford2005} and increased calls for it in AI~\cite{kaur2022sensible,ehsan2021explainability}, key questions remain unexplored: how can we define seams in AI?
+How may we find them before deployment?
+Where do they appear in the AI's lifecycle?
+How may we use them to augment agency and explainability?
+We tackle these questions in this paper.

-In this paper, we introduce the notion of \textit{Seamful Explainable AI} by transferring seamful design into AI and exploring its practical intersection with the field of Explainable AI (XAI).
+We introduce the notion of \textit{Seamful Explainable AI} by transferring seamful design into AI and exploring its practical intersection with the field of Explainable AI (XAI).
+We operationalize the notion of Seamful XAI by (1) conceptually transferring “seams” to the context of AI systems and (2) developing a design process that helps stakeholders identify and use the seams to enhance AI explainability and user agency.
 We chose to bridge seamful design and XAI because the two areas have a natural connection: both challenge the notion of black-boxing.
 In fact, much of XAI’s proverbial “opening of the black box” can be viewed as undoing the seamlessness of AI systems.
-While there has been commendable work on what seams can do in Ubiquitous Computing~\cite{Chalmers2003, Chalmers2003seamful, Chalmers2004, BrollBenford2005} and increased calls for seamful design in AI~\cite{kaur2022sensible,ehsan2021explainability}, some key questions remain unexplored: what are seams in AI?
-How may we identify seams in AI?
-More importantly, how may we design with the seams to augment agency and explainability?
-To address these questions, we operationalize the notion of Seamful XAI by (1) conceptually transferring “seams” to the context of AI and (2) developing a design process that helps stakeholders identify and design with seams to enhance AI explainability and user agency.